-Bloating is the sensation of increased abdominal fullness or swelling, often accompanied by discomfort or pain.
-It can result from gas accumulation in the digestive tract or the buildup of fluid or other substances.
-Bloating can vary in severity and duration, from temporary and mild to chronic and severe.
+Bloating is the sensation of increased abdominal fullness or swelling, which is often accompanied by discomfort or pain.
+In many cases, it results from gas in the digestive tract, while in others, it stems from fluid buildup.
+Furthermore, it can vary in severity and duration.
+It ranges from temporary and mild to chronic and severe.

-Bloating is a common symptom experienced by many people at some point.
-It is frequently reported in individuals with gastrointestinal disorders such as IBS, and can also occur in otherwise healthy individuals due to dietary or lifestyle factors.
+It affects many people at some point.
+It occurs frequently in those with gastrointestinal disorders like IBS.
+However, even healthy individuals experience it due to diet or lifestyle factors.

 See your healthcare provider if your bloated stomach:

 Diagnosis may involve a detailed medical history, dietary assessment, and physical examination.
-Further tests, such as abdominal ultrasound, endoscopy, or blood tests, may be conducted to identify underlying conditions.
+Furthermore, tests such as abdominal ultrasound, endoscopy, or blood tests may be conducted to identify underlying conditions.

 Treatment depends on the cause of the bloating.
 Common approaches include dietary changes, medications to manage gas or digestive issues, and lifestyle modifications such as reducing stress and eating slowly.